Interested in being a Student Election Worker?

 - A school district may excuse a student for the purpose of serving as an Early Voting and/or Election Day clerk for a maximum of two days in a school year.

-- Example: A student could work two weekdays during Early Voting for an election held on Saturday, May 9, 2015, and then also work on Election Day, as the student would only have to be excused from school for two days
+- Example: A student could work two weekdays during Early Voting for an election held on a Saturday and then also work on Election Day, as the student would only have to be excused from school for two days

 - Up to four student election clerks may work at a single Early Voting site at a time, and up to two student clerks may work at an Election Day polling place at a time.